In a nutshell

 Golden Gate Bridge in San Francisco, USA

-The Golden Gate Bridge is the highlight in San Francisco!
+The Golden Gate Bridge is the highlight of San Francisco!

-Wondering where to get the best view?
-Our favorite photo spot is Battery Spencer in the Marin Headlands.
-From here, you’ll see the bridge with the San Francisco skyline behind it—pure magic.
-But there are a few other amazing viewpoints too:
+But where do you get the best photo?
+Our favorite vantage point is Battery Spencer in the Marin Headlands.
+From here you can see the bridge with downtown San Francisco in the background.
+A few more great spots:

 • Crissy Field Beach / Presidio Park